Bounded by First St., SW, Independence Ave., Constitution Ave., and First St. SE

 A fine example of 19th-century neoclassical architecture, the U.S. Capitol combines function with aesthetics.
 Its designs derived from ancient Greece and Rome evoke the ideals that guided the nation's founders as they framed their new republic.
 As the building was expanded from its original design, harmony with the existing portions was carefully maintained.

 Today, the U.S. Capitol Building covers a ground area of 175,170 square feet, or about 4 acres, and has a floor area of approximately 16-1/2 acres.
 Its length, from north to south, is 751 feet 4 inches; its greatest width, including approaches, is 350 feet.
-Its height above the base line on the east front to the top of the Statue of Freedom is 288 feet; from the basement floor to the top of the dome is an ascent of 365 steps.
+Its height above the base line on the east front to the top of the Statue of Freedom is 288 feet.
 The building contains approximately 540 rooms and has 658 windows (108 in the dome alone) and approximately 850 doorways.

 The second floor holds the Chambers of the House of Representatives (in the south wing) and the Senate (in the north wing) as well as the offices of the congressional leadership.
 This floor also contains three major public areas.
 In the center under the dome is the Rotunda, a circular ceremonial space that also serves as a gallery of paintings and sculpture depicting significant people and events in the nation's history.
 The Rotunda is 96 feet in diameter and rises 180 feet 3 inches to the canopy.
 The semicircular chamber south of the Rotunda served as the Hall of the House until 1857; now designated National Statuary Hall, it houses part of the Capitol's collection of statues donated by the states in commemoration of notable citizens.
 The Old Senate Chamber northeast of the Rotunda, which was used by the Senate until 1859, has been returned to its mid-19th-century appearance.